KasparsLicis/Forensic-linux/README.md

-# Forensic-linux scirpt
-Collects basic information.
-Initially downloaded from https://github.com/pwnagentsmith/IR_Tool/blob/master/ir_tool.sh
+# Linux basic configuration information collector script
+Script will collect and store basic Linux configuration information.
+Script msut be run as root.
 To run the script use command "source ./run.sh"